 If you are paying for college on your own, or if your goal is to graduate from college with minimal student debt, then you may want to consider one of these programs.

 In addition to the financial benefits of AmeriCorps and Teach for America, these programs provide invaluable work and volunteer experience, which can help when it is time to apply for internships and jobs.
-Although you can’t always choose where exactly you’ll work via these programs, think of it this way: They give you the opportunity to explore new places and meet new people and to grow both professionally and personally.
+Although you can’t always choose where exactly you’ll work via these programs, think of it this way: They give you the opportunity to explore new places, meet new people, and grow both professionally and personally.

 How Do They Work?

-Through the AmeriCorps program, college students work in service or in a volunteer position for a long-term assignment, usually 10 months to a year.
+Through the AmeriCorps program, college students work in service or in a volunteer position for a long-term assignment, usually ten months to a year.

 What type of work you do via AmeriCorps varies, depending on the program you choose.
-Most of the projects involve working for a service organization such as Habitat for Humanity, or for a food initiative program to feed the hungry.
+Most of the projects involve working for a service organization such as Habitat for Humanity or a food initiative program to feed the hungry.
 There are part-time positions available as well as full-time positions.
 You can search for positions by service type and location on the website.

 Teach for America is a program designed to help at-risk schools attract teachers.
 It's important to note that you do not need a degree in education to qualify for this program.
 You can apply to the program when you graduate from college.
 If accepted, you will be placed in a region and position that matches your interest and previous work experience when possible.

 However, you will be required to meet the certification requirements for the district you are teaching in.
 Teach for America teachers can use an alternative path to certification.
 This means you will have to take education classes or training while you are teaching at the school.
 The costs for these classes may be your responsibility if your district is unable to help you pay for them.